timredfern/pd_helios/README.md

 #### Copyright © 2019 Tim Redfern

-For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE.txt included in this distribution.
+For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see LICENSE included in this distribution.
 (Note that Helios SDK and libusb are copyrighted separately).

 ## NOTE